 The tall figure soon followed and the glare swallowed him.

 No sooty jets.

-The point of Prentyse’s own weapon began to pierce the agonising light of the advancing fireball.
-As its dazzling white flame worked along the wooden shaft, clouds of sparks and ash blurred outwards, soiling its pristine flame front.
+The point of Prentyze’s own weapon began to pierce the agonising light of the advancing fireball.
+As its dazzling white flame worked along the wooden shaft, clouds of sparks and ash blurred outwards, soiling the pristine flame front.

 The fiery expansion, already fast, accelerated as the chamber’s shape compressed and focused the blast into the tunnel’s threshold, where he stood.
 Time was getting short.
 Had falling a few steps behind given him enough time to seal his armour?
 Was he in position yet?

 Knees bent, rump out - check.

 Hands gathered before chest (rowing position) - check ...
 Well, not quite.
 His left arm extended too much.

 It would have to do.
 There was no time to pull it in.

 Seen closer, the dazzling flame front was neither uniform nor smooth.
 A maelstrom of chaotic eddies moved in different directions, though the total explosion expanded ever outwards.